STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 properly.
 It may build and run with older versions, but we do not test |hpx|
 with those versions, so please be warned.

-Installing the Boost libraries is described in detail in Boost's own
-|boost_getting_started| document.
-It is often possible to download the Boost
+The installation of Boost is described in detail in Boost's `Getting Started <https://www.boost.org/doc/libs/1_71_0/more/getting_started/index.html>`_ document.
+However, if you've never used the Boost libraries (or even if you have), here's a quick primer:
+:ref:`boost_installation`.

-libraries using the package manager of your distribution.
+It is often possible to download the Boost libraries using the package manager of your distribution.
 Please refer to the corresponding documentation for your system for more information.

-The installation of Boost is described in detail in Boost's own
-|boost_getting_started| document.
-However, if you've never used the Boost
-libraries (or even if you have), here's a quick primer:
-:ref:`boost_installation`.

 In addition, we require a recent version of hwloc in order to support thread pinning and NUMA awareness.
 See :ref:`hwloc_installation` for instructions on building |hwloc|.

 |hpx| is written in 99.99% Standard C++ (the remaining 0.01% is platform
 specific assembly code).
-As such |hpx| is compilable with almost any standards compliant C++ compiler.
+As such, |hpx| is compilable with almost any standards compliant C++ compiler.
 A compiler supporting the C++11 Standard is highly recommended.
 The code base takes advantage of C++11 language features when available (move semantics, rvalue references, magic statics, etc.).
 This may